matchu/openneo-impress/README.md

 Impress is run by a very small, very new, in-house MVC framework named Pwnage, whose contents are in the /pwnage/ directory.
 Feel free to take a look.

+This project distributed under a variant of the MIT License - see the LICENSE file.

 Dependencies:
 -------------
   - PHP5